 |Moving along a right-to-left arrow||This is aggregation.
 It requires an aggregation function.|

-- SUM works as long as there is only one value in the data that corresponds to having a Purchase Number = 2.
-If there are multiple values where Purchase Number = 2, then the metric double-counts values.
+- SUM works if there is only one value in the data that corresponds to having a Purchase Number = 2.
+If there are multiple values where Purchase Number = 2, the metric double-counts values.

-- AVG is a safer calculation, as it most closely resembles the intention of the metric.
+- AVG closely resembles the intention of the metric.
 However, AVG takes longer to calculate.
-For efficiency, you should use MIN or MAX.

-By creating a final metric that computes the difference between our purchase date metrics, we’ll be ready to break our final result down by Shopper, which will be our report-level attribute.
+Finally, create a metric that computes the difference between the purchase date metrics.
+Then you can break the final result down by

 The resulting report shows duration between first and second visits broken down by the Shopper attribute.

-By adding a Total Value metric to our report, defined SELECT SUM(Value), we can look for correlations in duration between initial transactions and total amount spent.
+SELECT SUM(Value)) to look for correlations in duration between initial transactions and total amount spent.

-To find the average duration between the first two transactions across all shoppers, we can modify our metric and remove all report attributes:
+To find the average duration between the first two transactions across all shoppers, modify the metric and remove all report attributes: